harness/developer-hub/docs/platform/15_Audit-Trail/audit-streaming.md

 You can change the audit stream configuration by clicking three dots beside the stream destination.
 This will open a pop-up menu with the following options:

-- Edit: You can select a different streaming destination or make changes to the configured destination.
+- **Edit**: Select a different streaming destination or make changes to the existing destination.

 - Delete: You can delete the audit stream destination.